t-lou/md_reader/README.md

 This opens the **Library Launcher** GUI where you can:
 - Click **"Open Directory..."** to select a markdown folder
 - Click a saved folder/archive button to open it directly
-- Add frequently-used folders to your library
+- Add one new folder to your library

 ### Open a specific folder from the command line: